Mellanox/libvma/README.txt

 Default value is 0 (Disabled)

 VMA_TX_BUFS_TCP
-Number of TCP LWIP Tx data buffer elements allocation for each VMA process.
+Number of TCP LWIP segments allocation for each VMA process.
-The size of each buffer is determine by the TCP MSS which is determined by VMA_MSS.
-Default value is 130000
+Default value is 1000000

 VMA_TX_BUFS
-Number of Tx data buffer elements allocation for each VMA ring (network interface).
-ConnectX HCA limit if 16K, Arble HCA limit is 64K Default value is 16000
+Number of global Tx data buffer elements allocation.
+Default value is 200000

 VMA_TX_WRE
 Number of Work Request Elements allocated in all transmit QP's.